 Hike around Burg Eltz, 5 Hiking Trails

 In order to arrive at Burg Eltz, you will most likely walk for a kilometer or more.
-Even if you arrive by car or a shuttle till the entry point, I highly suggest you take out at least 30-60 minutes to walk around the castle.
+Even if you arrive by car or a shuttle to the entry point, I highly suggest you take out at least 30-60 minutes to walk around the castle.
 This trail is super easy.
 I was 8 months pregnant when I did this!

-For many people this hike is enough but some hikers will crave for more.
+For many people, this hike is enough but some hikers will crave more.
 There are five hiking trails that go around the castle through the forest and along the Eltzbach river.
 These trails are very nicely marked and you will see the distance in kilometers on most of the markings as well.